Kgkkjjj/WebBrowser/README.md

 ### Security

-The browser performs a few basic security checks using `security.py`.
+The browser performs security checks using `security.py`.
 URLs added to the blocklist are blocked from loading.
-When a page is loaded the browser ensures it uses HTTPS and attempts to verify the site's SSL certificate.
-If either check fails you'll be asked whether to proceed.
+In addition to verifying HTTPS and the server certificate, the browser now includes over twenty additional checks for common headers like HSTS, CSP and CORS.
+Each request is analysed by a `SecurityManager` which can also perform rate-limiting and IP blocking.
+If a check fails you'll be asked whether to proceed.

 ### JavaScript support